Cigarette Ki Tarah

-A dispute between the director and producers over the editing of the picture led to a lawsuit in the Mumbai High Court, and eventually to what the director characterized as a "compromise" and an "edited version that did not meet my creative vision".
+A dispute between the director and producers over the film's editing led to a lawsuit in the Mumbai High Court, and eventually to what the director called a "compromise" and an "edited version that did not meet my creative vision".

 Plot

-A guy falls in love blindly with a young beautiful girl.
-This blind love leads him into deep trouble, and further separates him from other people like one man versus the entire world.
-In these dark situations, where one surely gives up on everything, he doesn't, and thus keeps on believing and trusting on his blind love, which eventually shows him all the ways to be out from all the difficulties.
+A guy falls in love with a young, beautiful girl.
+This blind love leads him into deep trouble and further separates him from other people, like one man versus the entire world.
+In these dark situations, where one surely gives up on everything, he doesn't.
+He keeps on believing and trusting in his blind love, which eventually shows him all the ways to get out of trouble.